rollerworks/search/README.md

 -------

 The field-type extensions are largely inspired on the Symfony Form Component, and contain a good amount code originally developed by the amazing Symfony developers.

-Documentation for types is also borrowed from the Symfony project.
+Documentation for types and chapters are also borrowed from the Symfony project.

 License
 -------

-RollerworksSearch is provided under the none-restrictive MIT license.
+RollerworksSearch is provided under the none-restrictive MIT license, you are free to use it for any free or proprietary product/application, without restrictions.

 [LICENSE](LICENSE)